korus-labs/MIDIjourney/README.md

 1. Download the latest release (MIDIjourney_v1.0.0-**.amxd) from the [Releases](https://github.com/korus-labs/MIDIjourney/releases) section.
 2. Drag the device/MIDIjourney.amxd file onto the master track of your Live project.
 3. Configure your OpenAI API key (see below for details).
-4. Click on an empty MIDI clip slot.
+4. Click on a MIDI clip slot (empty or not, if the selected MIDI slot contains a clip with notes they will be added to the input text prompt).
 5. Open a MIDI clip, describe your vision in text, and click "Generate".
 6. You can select an existing MIDI clip to have MIDIjourney generate variations or continuations.